 Managing Terraform with Spacelift

-• Policies (based on Open Policy Agent) – You can control how many approvals you need for runs, what kind of resources you can create, and what kind of parameters these resources can have, and you can also control the behavior when a pull request is open or merged.
+- Policies (based on Open Policy Agent) – You can control how many approvals you need for runs, what kind of resources you can create, and what kind of parameters these resources can have.
+You can also control the behavior when a pull request is open or merged.

-• Multi-IaC workflows – Combine Terraform with Kubernetes, Ansible, and other IaC tools such as OpenTofu, Pulumi, and CloudFormation, create dependencies among them, and share outputs
+- Multi-IaC workflows — Combine Terraform with Kubernetes, Ansible, and other infrastructure as code tools such as OpenTofu, Pulumi, and CloudFormation, create dependencies among them, and share outputs.

-Spacelift enables you to create private workers inside your infrastructure, which helps you execute Spacelift-related workflows on your end.
+Spacelift also enables you to create private workers inside your infrastructure, which helps you execute Spacelift-related workflows on your end.
 For more information on how to configure private workers, you can look into the documentation.

 Key points